EDGAR Next Frequently Asked Questions

 Filing agents and third-party providers should consider communicating to their filer clients whether they will assist clients with enrollment in EDGAR Next.

-Filers can continue to enroll between September 15, 2025 and December 19, 2025, but they will not be able to file during that time period until they enroll.
+Answer 4: Filers can enroll until December 19, 2025, but they will not be able to file until they enroll.

 After December 19, 2025, filers will be unable to enroll, and filers that have not enrolled will be unable to file on EDGAR or otherwise access their EDGAR accounts until they submit a Form ID application for access that is granted by SEC staff.